 In my dissertation, I analyze the surge of interest in the demography of sexuality to show how social scientific thinking shapes policy, and vice versa.
 The last decade witnessed an unprecedented prioritization of research on non-heterosexuality, fueling progress in LGBTQ civil rights and activism focused on issues of data collection.
 Political upheaval and contemporary skepticism toward expertise leaves this sexuality knowledge in a precarious position.
 I draw on STS approaches to the politics of knowledge, the sociology of quantification and classification, survey methodology, and feminist epistemology to tell the stories of five prominent knowledge claims about non-heterosexuality.
 I use comparative-historical and interview methods to investigate how knowledge claims about non-heterosexuality circulate out in the world in public discourse and policy debates, and interrogate their technical production within social science, specifically demography.
 My case demonstrates the continued relevance, contested legitimacy, and sociopolitical influence of sexuality knowledge – as well as the high stakes of social science expertise on the national stage.

-My research has been supported by the National Science Foundation’s Graduate Research Fellowship Program, the UM Institute for Research on Women and Gender’s Community of Scholars Program, and the UM Population Studies Center’s Small Grants Initiative.
-I regularly present this research at the annual meetings of the American Sociological Association and the Population Association of America.
-My work has been published in Gender & Society, and is forthcoming in Demography and Contexts.
+My work has been supported by the National Science Foundation’s Graduate Research Fellowship Program, the University of Michigan’s Institute for Research on Women and Gender, and the University of Michigan’s Population Studies Center.
+My work has been published in Gender & Society, Contexts, and Demography.